-Sports car racing differs from both open-wheel and stock racing in that the cars are always derived from production-level cars.
-There are two kinds of sports cars, called "Grand Tourers" (GT for short), two-seated vehicles built by companies like Porsche, Ford, or Ferrari, and Prototype Cars, which can be one-seated and look sleeker than the average GT.
+Sports car racing differs from open-wheel and stock racing because the cars are always derived from production-level cars.
+There are two kinds of sports cars: one called “Grand Tourers” (GT for short), two-seat vehicles built by companies like Porsche, Ford, or Ferrari; and Prototype Cars, which can be one-seated and look sleeker than the average GT.

-Famous races include the 24 Hours of Le Mans and the 24 hr.
-Daytona, and the most famous series is the FIA World Endurance Championships.
-Sports Car races are often very long (like Le Mans), and feature teams of multiple drivers per car who switch off over the course of the race.
+Famous races include the 24 Hours of Le Mans and the 24 Hours of Daytona, and the most famous series is the FIA World Endurance Championships.
+Sports Car races are often very long (like Le Mans) and feature teams of multiple drivers per car who switch off throughout the race.

-Everyone has seen the videos of crazy-looking cars blasting off of the starting line and driving for less than half a mile at super-fast speeds.
-Everyone's seen the parachutes eject from the back of the car as it crosses the finish line, in an effort to slow down.
-That's drag racing.
+Everyone has seen the videos of ostentatious race cars blasting off the starting line and driving for less than half a mile at super-fast speeds.
+Everyone’s seen the parachutes eject from the back of the car as it crosses the finish line in an effort to slow down.
+That’s drag racing.

-Cars can vary widely in their design, with hundreds of classifications existing in the sport.
-Drag racing has so many different formats that basically any car can find its way to a drag race.
+Cars can vary widely in design, with hundreds of classifications in the sport.
+Drag racing has so many formats that almost any car can find its way to a drag race.

-Driven in 1 v.
-1 races, cars start off next to each other and proceed along parallel and straight tracks that are about a quarter mile in length.
+Driven in head-to-head races, cars start next to each other and proceed along parallel and straight tracks a quarter mile in length.
 In big tournaments, races are run elimination-style.
 Drag races are all about acceleration, seeing who can reach top speed in the least amount of time.

-Kart racing is often the entry point for many of the world's best racers, from NASCAR stars like Jeff Gordon to Formula One legends like Ayrton Senna.
+Kart racing is often the entry point for many of the world’s best racers, from NASCAR stars like Jeff Gordon to Formula 1 legends like Ayrton Senna.
 Racers drive in small, 100-pound open-wheel karts made with only a small tube chassis and an engine.
-Despite their slim appearance, they perform exceptionally well and are therefore a great and exciting vehicle for races.
+Despite their diminutive appearance, karts perform exceptionally well and are therefore a great and exciting vehicle for races.

-Cars are typically production-model cars, but built or redesigned with modifications to improve racing performance.
-Races are driven either on closed road courses or on off-road courses.
-Rally racing is most popular in Europe, but has been growing in the United States and the rest of the Americas as well.
+Cars are typically production-model cars built or redesigned with modifications to improve racing performance.
+Races are driven either on closed-road courses or off-road courses.
+Rally racing is most popular in Europe but has been growing in the United States and the rest of the Americas.

 What’s the most popular kind of racing in the United States and in Europe?

-While NASCAR dominates the American racing scene, Formula One and Sports Car driving tend to take the cake.
-Races like Le Mans and the many F1 Grand Prix routinely draw hundreds of thousands of spectators, averaging almost 200,000 spectators each weekend.
-F1 racing in Europe (and South America) is a highly popular sport, bigger than football or baseball in the United States and rivaled internationally by only a handful of sports.
+While NASCAR dominates the American racing scene, Formula 1 is most popular in Europe.
+F1 Grand Prix routinely draws hundreds of thousands of spectators, averaging almost 200,000 each weekend.
+F1 racing in Europe (and South America) is a highly popular sport, rivaled internationally by only a handful of sports.

-What's the difference between IndyCar and Formula One?
+What’s the difference between IndyCar and Formula 1?

-Both IndyCar and Formula are massive open-wheel racing circuits, with big followings and ravenous fans.
+Both IndyCar and Formula 1 are massive open-wheel racing circuits with big followings and ravenous fans.
 However, there are some key differences.
-For instance, while innovation and brand competition has always been a big part of Formula One racing (with teams like MacLaren fighting tooth and nail to make an ever-faster car), IndyCar definitely focuses more on driver skill, with every car using the same chassis.
-This also means that teams spend much more in Formula One racing compared to IndyCar, where budgets can seem miniscule in comparison.
+For instance, while innovation and brand competition have always been a big part of Formula 1 racing (with teams like McLaren and Ferrari fighting to make an ever-faster car), IndyCar focuses more on driver skill with every car using the same chassis.
+This also means that teams spend much more in Formula 1 racing compared to IndyCar, where budgets can seem minuscule in comparison.

-In addition, IndyCar caters to an almost exclusively American market, while Formula One is big in Europe, South America, and parts of the Mediterranean.
+In addition, IndyCar caters to an almost exclusively American market, while Formula 1 is big in Europe, South America, and parts of the Mediterranean.

 Why do so many famous racers start with Kart Racing?

-In short, because kart racing is cheap!
-Basically every Formula One racer starts with karting.
+In short, many famous race car drivers start with kart racing because it is cheap and accessible.
+Kart racing is also much safer, making it appealing for young children and amateurs.
+Basically every Formula 1 racer starts with karting.
 Ayrton Senna famously got his start racing along the kart circuits in Brazil as a little kid.
-Not to mention that NASCAR drivers like Jeff Gordon often get started racing Quarter-Midgets, kart-like automobiles run on short ovals.
+Not to mention that NASCAR drivers like Jeff Gordon often get started racing Quarter-Midgets, kart-like automobiles that run on short ovals.

 What is the most famous Sports Car Race in the World?

-In endurance races like Le Mans, multiple drivers switch off over the course of the day, and attempt to advance as much distance as they can.
+In endurance races like Le Mans, multiple drivers switch off over the course of the day and attempt to advance as much distance as possible.
 In Le Mans, that means almost 5,000 kilometers!